MicrosoftDocs/powerbi-docs/powerbi-docs/admin/service-security-dlp-policies-for-power-bi.md

 ### Exceptions

-If dataset content or the sensitivity label of the dataset matches any of the defined exceptions, the rule won’t be applied to the dataset.
+If the sensitivity label of the dataset matches any of the defined exceptions, the rule won’t be applied to the dataset.

 Exceptions are configured in the same way as conditions, described above.